 For an unbeatable view of HCMC, head to the observation deck on the 49th floor.
 You can also go up to the bar and enjoy an adult beverage to go along with the view.

 9. Day trip to the Cu Chi Tunnels

 Most backpackers who visit Ho Chi Minh City dedicate a day trip to the Cu Chi Tunnels.
 This complex system of tunnels was used during the war for a multitude of purposes.
 Not only were they used to hide from American soldiers, but for communication and supply routes, hospitals, and living quarters.

 Just about every tour operator in HCMC runs trips out to the tunnels, so it’s not hard to get on a tour.
 If you’re comfortable on a motorbike, you can sign up for an adventure tour to ride out there.

 10. Party it up on the Backpacker Street

 Commonly known as Backpacker Street, Bui Vien is the place to party in Saigon.
 Pull up a plastic stool, order a $0.25 draft beer and some snacks, and get ready for a fun night out with fellow travellers and fun-loving locals.

-Now that you’re more familiar with what to do in Ho Chi Minh City, check out the awesome 3 day Ho Chi Minh City itinerary I put together below.
+Now that you’re more familiar with what to do in Saigon, check out the awesome 3-day itinerary for Ho Chi Minh that I put together below.

 Day One in Ho Chi Minh City: Vietnamese History and Food